-CRE securities for which the fair value option is elected are not evaluated for other-than-temporary impairment ("OTTI") as any change in fair value is recorded in the consolidated statements of operations.
+CRE securities for which the fair value option is elected are not evaluated for impairment as any change in fair value is recorded in the consolidated statements of operations.
 Realized losses on such securities are reclassified to realized loss on mortgage loans and obligations held in securitization trust, net as losses occur.

-CRE securities for which the fair value option is not elected are evaluated for OTTI quarterly.
-Impairment of a security is considered to be other-thantemporary when: (i) the holder has the intent to sell the impaired security; (ii) it is more likely than not the holder will be required to sell the security; or (iii) the holder does not expect to recover the entire amortized cost of the security.
-When a CRE security has been deemed to be other-than-temporarily impaired due to (i) or (ii), the security is written down to its fair value and an OTTI is recognized in the consolidated statements of operations.
-In the case of (iii), the security is bifurcated into: (a) the amount related to expected credit losses; and (b) the amount related to fair value adjustments in excess of expected credit losses.
-The portion of OTTI related to expected credit losses is recognized as an allowance for credit losses.
-The remaining OTTI related to the valuation adjustment is recognized as a component of accumulated OCI in the consolidated statements of equity.
-CRE securities which are not high-credit quality are considered to have an OTTI if the security has an unrealized loss and there has been an adverse change in expected cash flow.
-The amount of OTTI is then bifurcated as discussed above.
+CRE securities for which the fair value option is not elected are evaluated for impairment quarterly.
+Impairment of a security is considered when the fair value is below the amortized cost basis, which is then further analyzed when: (i) the holder has the intent to sell the impaired security; (ii) it is more likely than not the holder will be required to sell the security; or (iii) the holder does not expect to recover the entire amortized cost of the security.
+When a CRE security has been deemed impaired due to (i) or (ii) or (iii), the security is written down to its fair value and an impairment is recognized in the consolidated statements of operations.
+In all other situations, the unrealized loss is bifurcated into: (a) the amount related to expected credit losses; and (b) the amount related to other factors in excess of expected credit losses.
+The portion of impairment related to expected credit losses is recognized as an allowance for credit losses.
+The remaining impairment related to other factors is recognized as an allowance for credit losses.
+The remaining impairment related to other factors is recognized to have an impairment if the security has an unrealized loss and there has been an adverse change in expected cash flow.
+The amount of impairment is then bifurcated as discussed above.

-During the three and six months ended June 30, 2020, the Company recorded an impairment loss of \$29.2 million related to its CRE securities.
+During the three and nine months ended September 30, 2020, the Company recorded an impairment loss of \$3.4 million and \$32.6 million, respectively, related to its CRE securities.
 The impairment loss is included in other loss, net in the Company's consolidated statements of operations.
 Refer to Note 5, "Real Estate Securities, Available for Sale" for further discussion.